Immortal rose from the ashes of an earlier death metal band, known as Amputation,

 Pure Holocaust (1993)

-Studio in 1993, produced by Pytten.
+Grieghallen Studio in 1993, produced by Pytten.
 Most seem to consider this their best album.
-Indeed, this was the album that introduced
+Indeed, this was the album that

-me to the band, all those years ago.
-I would have to rank this album a close second, coming in behind Diabolical Fullmoon
+introduced me to the band, all those years ago.
+I would have to rank this album a close second, coming in behind Diabolical

-Many consider this to be a classic album of Norwegian Black Metal, though it must be
+Many consider this to be a classic album of Norwegian black metal, though it must

-said that neither Immortal nor those in the Norwegian scene considered this to be Black Metal, despite the musical and aesthetic
+be said that neither Immortal nor those in the Norwegian scene considered this to be black metal, despite the musical and

-style.
-Immortal's themes are based around the nature and the natural environments of their homeland, or rather of the world
+aesthetic style.
+Immortal's themes are based around the nature and the natural environments of their homeland, or rather of

-they invented called Blashyrkh, a world of eternal cold and ice where various "blizzard beasts" lurk.
-The band does not write
+the world they invented called Blashyrkh, a world of eternal cold and ice where various "blizzard beasts" lurk.
+The band does

 once again.
 The sound on Diabolical Fullmoon Mysticism can be compared to that of Burzum and Det Som Engang Var;